usmanhalalit/pixie/README.md

 # Pixie Query Builder
 An expressive, framework agnostic query bulder for PHP, it supports MySQL, SQLite and PostgreSQL.
 It takes care of query sanitazion, table prefixing and many other things with a unified API.
+PHP 5.3 is required.

-It has some advanced query features like:
+It has some advanced features like:

  - Nested Criteria
  - Subqueries